samuel-marsh/scCustomize/cran-comments.md

     - I have worked to move/remove as many IMPORTS to SUGGESTS as possible.
 This package aims to simplify a number of different visualizations/code tasks in scRNA-seq analysis and as such does have diverse array of dependencies.
 I will monitor to ensure package functionality.
-2. Suggests or Enhances not in mainstream repositories: rliger
-     - I hope this issue to be fixed soon as the maintainers have assigned team member to fix issue (https://github.com/welch-lab/liger/issues/293).
-However, in the interim this loss will not effect package global package functionality.
-Those looking for rliger functionality can still easily download versions from CRAN archive and GitHub.